In partnership with the Nonprofit Association of Oregon

 - Qualifying 100 Best Nonprofit participants will automatically be considered for our 100 Best Green Workplaces in Oregon list, published in June, based on answers to the Sustainable Practices sections of the employee and employer surveys.

 Benefits of Participation

 1. Free to participate: There is no charge to take part in the survey.

-2. Honest feedback: Management and board gain valuable insight about their organization from those on the front lines in a free report that details workplace strengths and weaknesses.
-Premium reports that provide employee write-in comments, benchmark comparisons and benefits analysis are also available.
+2. Honest feedback: Management and board gain valuable insight about their organization from those on the front lines with reports, available for purchase, that detail workplace strengths and weaknesses.
+A basic report is available that provides a general snapshot of results and additional reports that provide employee write-in comments, benchmark comparisons and benefits analysis are also available.

 3. Easy and convenient: Employees and volunteers, if applicable, may take the survey online from any computer with Internet access or on paper in English or Spanish.
 A management representative coordinates communications with workers and Oregon Business.